tess-jl/aws-developer-course/notes/15_AWS_Serverless_SAM.md

 see API Gateway --> see the API and the endpoints --> test and now see error --> now can redeploy from CLI and can then re-test

 ### SAM DynamoDB
+-adding a DynamoDb to this makes our app fully serverless -create client outside of the handler
+-update the template.yaml to make a simple DynamoDB table -need to give lambda function access to table --> need to add IAM policies to do this

+-update handler so that it does a scans the table and returns the scan result -redeploy
+-cloudformation shows that dynamoDB table was also created!
+-check that lambda function works properly (see that envs there, IAM roles there (role allows lambda access to the table's associated APIs))
+-test the lambda function and it works

+REVIEW
+-databases aka client terminology